 Sam Loco was said to have been having asthma.
-Ever since then Sam Loco have been in the mind of his good loving fans and followers and believe me, He will forever be remembered.
+Ever since then Sam Loco has been in the mind of his good loving fans and followers and believe me, He will forever be remembered.

 2. Muna Obiekwe

-Muna Obiekwe is indeed another Nollywood star that will never be forgotten, he play a very good role in the Nollywood industry.
+Muna Obiekwe is indeed another Nollywood star that will never be forgotten, he plays a very good role in the Nollywood industry.
 His demise came as a shock to the whole members of the Nollywood industry as he was gone so soon.
 The Actor who is married to his lovely wife, Gift Obiekwe lost his life to the cold hands of death in the year 2015.

 Muna Obiekwe has also featured in so many movies alongside other great stars too, below are the movies which he played a great role in.

 Muna Obiekwe is also said to be the first cousin brother to Yul Edochie.